EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 Now, when you run the script, it will use your model rather than the SSDLite_MobileNet model.
 If you’re using my model, it will detect and identify any playing cards dealt in front of the camera.

+**Note: If you plan to run this on the Pi for extended periods of time (greater than 5 minutes), make sure to have a heatsink installed on the Pi's main CPU!
+All the processing causes the CPU to run hot.
+Without a heatsink, it will shut down due to high temperature.

 <p align="center">
   <img src="doc/cards.png">
 </p>